 A lumbar puncture uses a thin, hollow needle and a special form of real-time x-ray called fluoroscopy to remove a small amount of cerebrospinal fluid for lab analysis.
-It also may be used to deliver an injection of chemotherapy or other medication into the lower spinal column.
+It also may be used to deliver an injection of chemotherapy or other medication into the lower spinal canal.

 Your doctor will instruct you on how to prepare, including any changes to your medication schedule.
 Tell your doctor if there’s a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you’re taking, including herbal supplements, blood thinners, aspirin or other pain relievers.
 You may be advised to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure.
-You will likely be told not to eat or drink anything after midnight before your procedure.
+You may be told not to eat or drink anything after midnight before your procedure.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.

 - What is a lumbar puncture?